kptdev/kpt/site/reference/schema/crd-status-convention/README.md

 # CRD Status Convention

-The custom controller should use the following conditions to signal whether a resource has been fully reconciled, and whether it has encountered any problems:
+To enable kpt to calculate the [reconcile status] for CRDs, this document provides additional conventions for status conditions following the [Kubernetes API Guideline].
+Custom controllers should use the following conditions types to signal whether a resource has been fully reconciled, and whether it has encountered any problems:

-**Reconciling**: Indicates that the resource does not yet match its spec. i.e. the desired state as expressed in the resource spec object has not been fully realized in the cluster.
-A value of True means the controller is in the process of reconciling the resource while a value of False means there are no work left for the controller.
+- `Reconciling`: Indicates that the resource does not yet match its spec. i.e. the desired state as expressed in the resource spec object has not been fully realized in the cluster.
+A value of `"True"` means the controller is in the process of reconciling the resource while a value of `"False"` means there are no work left for the controller.

-**Stalled**: Indicates that the controller is not able to make the expected progress towards reconciling the resource.
+- `Stalled`: Indicates that the controller is not able to make the expected progress towards reconciling the resource.
 The cause of this status can be either that the controller observes an actual problem (like a pod not being able to start), or that something is taking longer than expected (similar to the `progressDeadlineSeconds` timeout on Deployments).
-If this condition is True, it should be interpreted that something might be wrong.
+If this condition is `"True"`, it should be interpreted that something might be wrong.
 It does not mean that the resource will never be reconciled.
 Most process in Kubernetes retry forever, so this should not be considered a terminal state.

-These conditions adhere to the [Kubernetes design principles] which include expressing conditions using abnormal-true polarity.
-There is currently a [proposal] to change to guidance for conditions.
-If this is accepted, the recommended conditions for kpt might also change, but we will continue to support the current set of conditions.

 CRDs should also set the `observedGeneration` field in the status object, a pattern already common in the built-in types.
 The controller should update this